Jackett/Jackett/README.md

 ### Install as service
 1. Download and extract the latest `Jackett.Binaries.LinuxARM32.tar.gz` or `Jackett.Binaries.LinuxARM64.tar.gz` (32 bit is the most common on ARM) release from the [releases page](https://github.com/Jackett/Jackett/releases)
-2. To install Jackett as a service, open a Terminal, cd to the jackett folder and run `sudo ./install_service_systemd.sh` You need root permissions to install the service.
+2. To install Jackett as a service, open a Terminal, cd to the jackett folder, and run `sudo ./install_service_systemd.sh` You need root permissions to install the service.
 The service will start on each logon.
 You can always stop it by running `systemctl stop jackett.service` from Terminal.
-You can start it again it using `systemctl start jackett.service`.
+You can start it again using `systemctl start jackett.service`.
 Logs are stored as usual under `~/.config/Jackett/log.txt` and also in `journalctl -u jackett.service`.

 ### Run without installing as a service
 Download and extract the latest `Jackett.Binaries.LinuxARM32.tar.gz` or `Jackett.Binaries.LinuxARM64.tar.gz` (32 bit is the most common on ARM) release from the [releases page](https://github.com/Jackett/Jackett/releases), open a Terminal, cd to the jackett folder and run Jackett with the command `./jackett`